 To be eligible for federal financial aid, students are required by the U.S. Department of Education to maintain Financial Aid Satisfactory Academic Progress (FASAP) toward their degree objectives.
 AUA has established this FASAP policy to ensure student success and accountability and to promote timely advancement toward degree objectives.
 These FASAP guidelines are based on the regulatory requirements and reasonable expectations of academic progress toward the medical doctor (M.D.) degree.
-These standards, reviewed annually for Preclinical Sciences students and each period for Basic Sciences Integration Course intersession and Clinical Sciences students, must be met for a student to maintain financial aid eligibility.
+These standards, reviewed annually for Basic Sciences students and each period for Basic Sciences Integration Course intersession and Clinical Sciences students, must be met for a student to maintain financial aid eligibility.
+During Basic Sciences, the review can be performed either at the conclusion of the Spring or Fall terms, depending on when the last review was performed.
 The purpose of this policy is to establish rules and regulations governing FASAP of medical students attending AUACOM.